 Trainees participate in LEND Interdisciplinary Seminars for two hours on Thursday afternoons, September through May.
 Seminar content includes neurodevelopmental disabilities, family-centered care, research, policy and advocacy.
 Trainees also spend one day of the week rotating through various Child Development and Rehabilitation Center clinics.
 A research project and leadership opportunities are part of our multidisciplinary training program.

-Because we realize caring for a child with special needs requires additional time and effort, we offer the LEND family trainee position as a part-time (two days per week) opportunity with a small stipend.
+Because we realize caring for a child with special needs requires additional time and effort, the LEND Family Trainee position is a 16 hours per week opportunity, with a stipend provided.